-- 1. File the FAFSA and submit all documentation.
+- Complete the FAFSA and any required FAFSA verification or other financial aid forms.
 Students must file the FAFSA before the federal deadline in advance of their second year of study at CCRI.
 Students must submit all required financial aid verification documents to the CCRI Financial Aid Office. - 2.
 Full-time enrollment.
 Students must continue to be enrolled full-time at CCRI. - a.
-Full-time enrollment is considered 12 or more credits per semester.
-CCRI strongly encourages all students to take 15 credits per semester. - 3.
+"Full-time enrollment" means enrolling in at least 24 credits within all terms in an academic year toward an associate degree program.
+CCRI strongly encourages all students to complete 30 credits in the first academic year to remain on track to graduate in two years. - 3.
 Minimum Credits.
-Students must earn a minimum of 30 credits by the end of their first year.
-For example, a student who completes 15 credits in his/her fall semester, 12 credits in his/her spring semester, and 3 credits in the summer semester will remain eligible for a second year of RI Promise funding. - 4.
+Students must earn a minimum of 24 credits by the end of their first year.
+For example, a student who completes 9 credits in his/her fall semester, 12 credits in his/her spring semester, and 3 credits in the summer semester will remain eligible for a second year of RI Promise funding. - 4.
 Minimum GPA.
 Students must maintain a grade point average (GPA) of 2.5 or higher by the end of their first year.
 For example, a student who begins at CCRI in the fall semester must have a GPA of at least 2.5 by the end of the following summer. - 5.
 Continuous enrollment.
 Students must enroll in each fall and spring semester to remain eligible for RI Promise funding. - a.
 Under extenuating circumstances, a student may request an approved leave of absence and remain eligible for RI Promise.
 Extenuating circumstances may include: - i.
-Documented medical emergency; - ii.
-Documented personal emergency; and/or, - iii.
-Documented military deployment or transfer.
+Documented medical or personal emergency; or - ii.
+Documented military deployment or transfer. - b.
+For more information on circumstances that may allow an exception to this policy and how to apply for an exception to policy, please see Section V of this document.